 The answer to any of these questions doesn’t hold much sway on its own, but as long as they remain consistent you’ll find it much easier to navigate your procedures later down the line, and have a sense of cohesion to your documents.
-For example, our own internal procedures use the format below.

 Choose your procedure